Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 ### Transactions by Method and Path

-The count of transactionSummaries across all environments, grouped by method and path
+The count of transactionSummaries across all environments, grouped by method and path.

 ```js
 {